 Goldilocks and the Three Dinosaurs by Mo Willems

 One day, three dinosaurs just happen to cook chocolate pudding to three different temperatures, position their chairs just so, and go for a walk with their door wide open.
 They couldn’t possibly be setting a trap for a nosy little girl with boundary issues, no, not at all.
 From the endpapers with the different titles crossed out to the ridiculous “Dinosaur from Norway,” this story is a silly variation best suited for older preschoolers.
+One of the funniest Golidlocks Books out there!

 The Three Snow Bears by Jan Brett